Powerlearnproject/se-assignment-day-2-git-and-github-JayAdy143/README.md

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
 The challenges is merge conflicts whereby it changes in diferrent branches and overlap. unclear commit messages
-Best practices include; regular commits with clear messages , Pull requests work flow and effetive README file.
+Best practices include; regular commits with clear messages , Pull requests work flow and effective README file.